mariusndini/realtimetrades/README.md

 Come to conclusion whether model was profitable or unprofitable

 ```
-if profitable make money
+if profitable : make money
-if unprofitable0 --> Train again --> Until profitable
+if unprofitable : Train again --> Until profitable
 ```